 Are you a Traditionalist or Contemporary taste seeker?

-In my humble opinion, the traditionalist palette leans towards a Bourbon that springs light hints of vanilla with just a small bite on the tail end.
-For the contemporary palette, we would recommend a wine-aged variety with a soft palette of flavors.
+In my humble opinion, the traditionalist palate leans towards a Bourbon that springs light hints of vanilla with just a small bite on the tail end.
+For the contemporary palate, we would recommend a wine-aged variety with a soft palate of flavors.